Editorial guide

 Full context before the next step

 This note turns a broad face-yoga question into a smaller decision.
-"A practical way to fit face yoga into lunchtime resets" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine fit: lunchtime resets" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "A practical way to fit face yoga into lunchtime resets", the workflow should remove friction instead of adding pressure.
-In a desk break where the user wants less jaw tension and fewer choices, "A practical way to fit face yoga into lunchtime resets" is usually a practical decision rather than a promise hunt.
+For "Routine fit: lunchtime resets", the workflow should remove friction instead of adding pressure.
+In a desk break where the user wants less jaw tension and fewer choices, "Routine fit: lunchtime resets" is usually a practical decision rather than a promise hunt.
 The reader is trying to compare app features without being pulled into hype, so the first move should be observable: pick a repeatable routine before looking for more exercises.
-If that choice makes the next session easier to repeat for "A practical way to fit face yoga into lunchtime resets", the article has done.
+If that choice makes the next session easier to repeat for "Routine fit: lunchtime resets", the article has done its job.
+If "Routine fit: lunchtime resets" only creates more searching, pause before adding another routine.
+Orena can.

 Section 2